luisalvesmartins/botconversationdesigner/README.md

 Play with it here: https://lambot.blob.core.windows.net/github/botconversationdesigner/index.html

+if you want to try some demo flows, when you press load load the url link instead of a local file: https://lambot.blob.core.windows.net/github/botconversationdesigner/GreenCard.botdesign

 ## Features
 - The conversation is synchronized with the visual designer
 - No need to deploy a bot to use the designer